Mauricio650/InvoNavigatorBackend/InvoiceNavigator/README.md

 A web application designed to improve efficiency in the process of accepting, rejecting, and sending documents (like invoices) between departments of a company.

 ---

-This project can be easily modularized and adapted to other processes, such as sending pending invoices to clients or suppliers.
-In Colombia, many companies use this type of software, where once a purchase is made, the invoice must be uploaded to their website—improving payment times and internal process organization.

-Once the invoice is uploaded, a user responsible for validating the purchased items or services received can approve it, triggering a notification to the supplier.
-After approval, the invoice can move forward to another department to continue the process, depending on whether it was accepted or rejected.

-This project is undoubtedly scalable and can be integrated with many more modules, including full integration with ERP systems.
-In the future, the goal is to optimize and design it to work seamlessly with the **DIAN API** (Colombia's tax authority), which allows companies to perform legally recognized events on invoices—an essential requirement for businesses operating nationwide.

----

-> ⚠️ **IMPORTANT!**
-The current plan for this project is to integrate modern technologies such as **React + Vite**, among other libraries, to make it a high-quality and modern application.
-I originally built it using **Vanilla JS**, **MongoDB**, and **Express.js**, and while it is functional, there is room to improve its performance, interface, logic, and overall structure.

-This is a **personal project**, so I'm **not accepting contributions** at the moment.
-However, you are free to **clone it, modify it as you like, use it, and even commercialize it** if that's what you want.
-It's intended to be fully **open source**.
-I would appreciate a **mention or credit** if you do any of those things.

----

-### Important Notice:
-If, when cloning this repository, you see that it has parts in React in addition to Vanilla JS and it's disorganized, please remember that I am still working on it, and the project may change daily. 😄

 ## Overview

 This application streamlines the document management workflow by providing a user-friendly interface for handling documents.
 It allows users to: